asuper0/cfg-ip/README.md

 ## Notice

-Currently `Slint` has a problem, the message box would not show until you press some key, `Alt` for example.
-So after click "Apple" button, just press `Alt` to continue.

 The app use `netsh` command tool to do the config, you would see some console windows show and disappear since I don't hide them.